Diagrams encoding group actions on $\Gamma$-spaces: Introduction

 In \cite{inverses} and \cite{simpmon}, we looked at diagrammatic ways to approach simple algebraic structures as diagrams satisfying some kind of Segal condition.
 The terminology comes from the fact that such conditions were first investigated by Segal \cite{segal}.
 In \cite{simpmon}, we show that diagrams $X \colon \Deltaop \rightarrow \SSets$ such that $X_0 = \Delta[0]$ can be regarded a simplicial monoids when the Segal condition holds either strictly or up to homotopy.
 In contrast, Segal shows that for diagrams $Y \colon \Gammaop \rightarrow \SSets$ with $Y_0 = \Delta[0]$, those that satisfy the Segal condition strictly are equivalent to simplicial abelian monoids, whereas those satisfying it only up to homotopy, simply called $\Gamma$-spaces, can be regarded as infinite loop spaces, at least with an additional group-like condition.

-In \cite{inverses}, we built on work of Bousfield \cite{bous} to encode group and abelian group structures, not by changing the diagram shape, but by modifying the Segal condition to one we call a Bousfield-Segal condition.\footnote{Note the change-of-diagram approach in that paper is incorrect; see \cite{inverseserror}.} In particular, for $\Gamma$-spaces this condition corresponds exactly to the group-like condition required for an infinite loop space.
+In \cite{inverses}, we built on work of Bousfield \cite{bous} to encode group and abelian group structures, not by changing the diagram shape, but by modifying the Segal condition to one we call a Bousfield-Segal condition.\footnote{Note the change-of-diagram approach in that paper is incorrect; see \cite{inverseserror}.} In particular, for $\Gamma$-spaces this approach combines the Segal condition and the group-like condition into a single criterion.

 Here, we use an approach from \cite{segalop} to form categories built from multiple copies of $\Gamma$ so that its diagrams of simplicial sets satisfying the up-to-homotopy Segal condition correspond to infinite loop spaces with a $G$-action, for a specified discrete group $G$.
+We expect that these ideas are well-known to experts, but we bring together the approaches of \cite{bous} and \cite{segalop} in a unified treatment.

-In future work, we hope to treat the more general case, where the group $G$ varies and can be taken to be a simplicial group, analogously to what we do in \cite{segalop}.
+In the last section, we discuss the global case, where the group $G$ varies and can be taken to be a simplicial group, analogously to what we do for group actions on Segal operads in \cite{segalop}.
+This approach builds on our previous work on group actions on categories and operads in \cite{catact}.